fabian-hk/FGSM-Attack-Bayesian-Neural-Networks/README.md

 5. [visualizer](visualizer.py)

 # Visualized Samples
-Here you can see a few example images from the MNIST test data set.
+Here you can see a few examples of images from the MNIST test data set.
-On the left side, you see the epsilon and below the image, the label.
+On the left side, you see the epsilon and below the image the label.
 You can observe that the Bayesian Neural Network is a little bit more robust.